 Hiring a collection agency is like selecting a reliable business partner.
 Here are the main factors that will assist you in shortlisting which collection agency is the best for you.

 1. Does the agency have experience in your industry?

 Laws and techniques of collecting money differ from industry to industry.
 For example, the approach used to collect money from the customers of a car dealer is very different when money is collected from the patients of a dentist.
 A doctor may want to use diplomatic verbiage to collect debt, while a car dealership may want to go for intensive collections.
 HIPAA privacy laws apply only when the debt is from healthcare industry.
 Your collection agency should have experience in collecting debt which is relevant to you.

 2. Collection agency’s reputation:

 Ask for references from your lawyer or your chamber of commerce.
-You may also check reviews on Better Business Bureau (BBB) website.
+You may also check reviews on Better Business Bureau (BBB) website, but collection agencies never have good reviews due to the nature of their work.
 Check if they are registered on the ACA website.
 Most reputable commercial agencies are members of the International Association of Commercial Collectors.